 This popular event, featuring some of the finest seasonal music from The Band of Her Majesty’s Royal Marines Plymouth was due to take place on Saturday December 5, but has been rescheduled to Saturday December 11, 2021.
 Find out more details here.

 CHRISTMAS TREE FARMS

 One thing I want to do this year is go to a Christmas Tree Farm to pick our real tree.
 With less going on in 2020 I thought we could make this one of our ‘Christmassy’ things.
 There are several in Devon and Cornwall to choose from, or further afield.
 Check out this post 200+ Christmas Tree Farms in the UK to choose where you want to go.

 So it’s nowhere near the same as last year’s guide, but there are few things for you to choose from.
 Hope you find something you fancy and have a great time.
 Let’s just hope it all goes ahead!

 If you have an event that you’d like me to include, email me the details at email@example.com.

 How did I do?

 Did you enjoy this?
+Keep an eye out for the latest Local Stuff here.
 You might like some more ‘usual’ type of posts – think sweary, sarcastic mum rants about having two year old twins and their four year old brother.
 Check out my Mum Life section for those, or if you want to read about UK holidays with three young kids have a read of my Travel and Days Out section.

 If you like a bit of social media madness, pop over to my Facebook page where you’ll be able to have a laugh at what ridiculousness goes on in my house with three very small boys on a daily basis.
 Warning – there is often sarcasm, and usually swearing.
 There are also great travel reviews and some AWESOME giveaways.
 Feel free to join my Twins, Tantrums and Cold Coffee – Shits and Giggles Parenting Group too, where everyone shares their hilarious stories.